Aliases for SLC1A1 Gene

 GeneCards Summary for SLC1A1 Gene

 SLC1A1 (Solute Carrier Family 1 Member 1) is a Protein Coding gene.
-Diseases associated with SLC1A1 include Dicarboxylic Aminoaciduria and Schizophrenia Susceptibility 18.
-Among its related pathways are Collagen chain trimerization and Circadian entrainment.
-GO annotations related to this gene include L-glutamate transmembrane transporter activity and sodium:dicarboxylate symporter activity.
+Diseases associated with SLC1A1 include Dicarboxylic Aminoaciduria and Schizophrenia 18.
+Among its related pathways are Circadian entrainment and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include L-glutamate transmembrane transporter activity and sodium:dicarboxylate symporter activity.
 An important paralog of this gene is SLC1A3.

 UniProtKB/Swiss-Prot for SLC1A1 Gene